Case Study · Crisis & Emergency Response

 Watch on Instagram →Senior Leadership in the Field

-EPA Region 9 Deputy Regional Administrator Cheree Peterson visited multiple sites spanning the Eaton and Palisades fire areas.
-I covered her site tour with USACE leadership as EPA transitioned from Phase One hazardous materials removal to Phase Two debris operations — a critical handoff moment in the mission's lifecycle.
-The video documents both the scope of cleanup and the interagency coordination that made it happen on a compressed timeline.
+EPA Region 9 Deputy Regional Administrator Cheree Peterson visited multiple sites spanning the Eaton and Palisades fire footprint.
+I covered her site tour with USACE leadership at the Altadena Golf Course as EPA transitioned from Phase One hazardous materials removal to Phase Two debris removal operations, a critical handoff in the mission’s lifecycle.
+The video documents both the scope of the cleanup and the interagency coordination that made it happen on a compressed timeline.

 Deputy Regional Administrator Cheree Peterson tours active cleanup sites alongside USACE leadership as EPA completes Phase One and transitions operations.